André Pratte: Senate of Canada

 Pratte was Deputy Chair of the Standing Senate Committee on National Finance, a member of the Standing Senate Committee on Legal and Constitutional Affairs and a member of the Standing Senate Committee on National Security and Defence.
 He resigned his position on October 21, 2019, the date of the 2019 Canadian federal election.

+Provincial politics

+From 2023 to 2025, Pratte co-chaired the Quebec Liberal Party’s Consultation and Reflection Committee with MNA Madwa-Nika Cadet.
+In 2026, Pratte returned to PLQ's National Political Commission where he will be develop the party’s platform for the upcoming election.

 Publications

 In 2005, Pratte was among the group who signed the manifesto "For a clear-eyed vision of Quebec", better known by the French title "Pour un Québec lucide" and critical of the social democratic 'Quebec Model'.
 Criticized by some sovereigntists, he has defended his neutrality and has claimed in the book Aux pays des merveilles to be a soft-nationalist and to have a soft-sovereigntist past (with claims of 'Yes' votes in both the 1980 and the 1995 Quebec referendums).

 He published a number of books at VLB éditeur.
 The first, Le Syndrome de Pinocchio, discussed dishonesty in politics and earned him a motion of censure from the National Assembly of Quebec in 1997.
 He also published a biography of the future Premier of Quebec, Jean Charest, under the title L'Énigme Charest in 1997, drawing a paradoxical portrait of the man.
 He redirected his criticism upon his own journalistic profession in Les Oiseaux de malheur in 2000.

 Pratte edited Reconquerir le Canada — un nouveau projet pour la nation québécoise (published in English as Reconquering Canada: Quebec Federalists Speak Up for Change), a book of essays by several prominent francophone Quebecers to better promote federalism in the province.
 The authors stated they want Quebec to have a greater role within the federation.
 Pratte said the province must be better linked with other provinces and that Quebecers must serve on bodies of the federal government.
 To make progress, Quebecers must change their view of federalism and Canada, and their perception of being a victim, which does not correspond with experience.
 The book counts 14 authors from various political affiliations: André Pratte, Daniel Fournier, Jean Leclair, Benoît Pelletier, Marie Bernard-Meunier, Patrice Ryan et Frédéric Bérard, François Pratte, Martin Cauchon, Pierre Gerlier-Forest, Hervé Rivet and Fabrice Rivault, Marc Garneau, Mathieu Laberge.